Invitation-based SAFe Implementation

 Another approach is to ROAM each risk/issue like we do in PI Planning.
-The use of the facilitation techniques, like ROAMing risks, confidence vote and open space all demonstrate a “servant leadership” style.
-As leaders, we are not just telling people what to do, we are involving them in figuring out the “how” and serving them by owning resolution of key systemic risks to the change.
+The use of the facilitation techniques, like ROAMing risks, confidence vote, and open space all demonstrate a “servant leadership” style.
+As leaders, we are not just telling people what to do, we are involving them in figuring out the ‘how’ and serving them by owning a resolution of key systemic risks to the change.
 This same technique can be applied during PI Planning confidence vote and “ROAMing” of the risks.

 Caution: Be careful when allowing customization at this point.
 There’s a two-fold risk, either removing too much from the SAFe model, as well as adding too much overhead with additional process.
-There’s tremendous value to trying out the SAFe framework, more or less “as is,” or with careful configuration/customization with the help of a seasoned SAFe program consultant, and only then continuing to remove/add/change practices.
-For a view on the essentials that shouldn’t be changed, please see the Essential SAFe guidance article.
+There’s tremendous value to trying out the SAFe framework, more or less “as is,” or with careful configuration/customization with the help of a seasoned SAFe Professional Consultant, and only then continuing to remove/add/change practices.
+For a view on the critical elements that shouldn’t be changed, please see SAFe’s 10 critical success factors.